 312. Wave Phenomena.
-5 semester hours.
+4 semester hours

-Unified treatment of the general properties of waves, including the mathematical representation of acoustic and electromagnetic waves, refraction, propagation, interference, diffraction and geometrical optics.
-One three-hour lab per week.
+Unified treatment of the general properties of waves, including the mathematical representation of mechanical and electromagnetic waves, refraction, propagation, interference, diffraction and geometrical optics.
 Prerequisites: Physics 220 and 214.
 Mathematics 212 and/or 215 recommended.
-Every year.
+Alternate years.